‘RHOBH’ Star Erika Girardi Promises ‘100 Percent Erika Jayne’ On ‘DWTS’

 Real Housewives of Beverly Hills star Erika Girardi has been a mainstay of the popular Bravo TV reality show for the past two seasons.
 She’s also had a successful career as a dance-pop diva, billed under the name of her “alter-ego” Erika Jayne.
 And now that she’s on Dancing with the Stars, the 45-year-old singer/actress claims that it’s going to be all about her alter-ego when the show’s next season begins later this month.

-Yesterday, The Inquisitr reported that Erika Girardi, a.k.a.
+Yesterday, the Inquisitr reported that Erika Girardi, a.k.a.
 Erika Jayne, would be part of Dancing with the Stars‘ 24th season, which premieres on Monday, March 20 and introduces fans to a and their professional partners.
 She will be partnered with Gleb Savchenko, and in Bravo TV’s own report on her inclusion in the show, Girardi said that her experience pulling off sultry dance moves in her music videos may be the edge she needs to help her perform well on DWTS Season 24.

 “It gives me a little extra sass for sure.
 I’m not shy.”